Family Violence

 Child Protection

 Saskatchewan’s child protection laws are intended to promote the well-being of children “in need of protection.”
-Under child protection laws a child is any unmarried person under 18.
+Under child protection laws, a child is anyone under 18 years of age.

-When there are concerns surrounding the care provided to a child that could result in the child being in need of protection, services that are designed to maintain, support and preserve the family unit are offered to families.
-The goal of child protection services is to maintain children in their family home whenever possible and, if a child must be removed for their protection, to reunite families as soon as possible.
+When there are concerns surrounding the care provided to a child that could result in the child being in need of protection, services are offered to families.
+These services are designed to maintain, support and preserve the family unit.
+The goal of child protection services is to maintain children in their family home whenever possible.
+If a child must be removed for their protection, they aim to reunite families as soon as possible.

 In Need of Protection